-The step-wise strengthening of SO wind stress as applied in our ocean ventilation experiments drives an immediate rise in deep upwelling in the Southern Ocean in response to more vigorous deep convection in the model.
+The step-wise strengthening of SO wind stress as applied in our ocean ventilation experiments drives an immediate rise in deep upwelling in the Southern Ocean in response to enhanced Ekman pumping and more vigorous deep convection in the model.
 These simulations may thus serve as model scenarios for an abrupt resumption of upwelling in the SO.
-Figure 8 shows that our model results for strengthened SO wind stress are in good qualitative agreement with the sediment data of Anderson et al. (2009) in relative magnitude and

-- timing: Increasing SO wind stress by 80% drives a rapid 30%-rise in opal export as more silica is supplied to the surface.
+Figure 9 shows that our model results for strengthened SO wind stress are in good qualitative agreement with the sediment data of Anderson et al. (2009) in relative magnitude and timing: Increasing SO wind stress by 80% drives a rapid 30%-rise in opal export as more silica is supplied to the surface.
 Additionally, opal sedimentation also increases and reaches a peak value with a delay of several millennia relative to the reinvigoration of deep upwelling in the Southern Ocean.
 The peak sedimentation flux is two to three times higher than the initial flux.
-Both opal export and sedimentation slowly decrease towards initial rates with a typical time scale of 20 000 years.
-Note however that sim- - towards initial rates with a typical time scale of 20 000 years.
-Note however that simulated opal burial fluxes are about 10 times smaller than the reconstructed opal flux (Fig. 8).
-This is likely due to the spatial averaging over the model grid cell and the relatively low simulated global burial rate of opal as compared to available estimates (Table 1). - 15 Anderson et al. (2009) suggest, based on the positive correlation between 231Pa/230Th and opal flux in their records, that the deglacial maximum in opal flux reflects past changes in opal production and Si supply rather than variable opal preservation.
-In our model however, a relatively modest increase in global silica export of 30% enhances the net flux to the sediments in a highly non-linear way as pore water - 20 concentrations of silicic acid and thus the preservation of opal in the sediments greatly increase under the enhanced rain of silica particles (Archer et al., 2000; Ridgwell et al., 2002).
-The majority of the simulated change in opal sedimentation flux thus reflects increased preservation rather than increased opal production as suggested by Anderson et al. (2009). - 25 Why does the reconstructed opal sedimentation flux relax towards glacial conditions over the course of the Holocene, whereas atmospheric CO2 and, presumably, Southern Ocean upwelling remains at high interglacial values?
+Both opal export and sedimentation slowly decrease towards initial rates with a typical time scale of 20 kyr.
+Note however that simulated opal burial fluxes are about 10 times smaller than the reconstructed opal flux (Fig. 9).
+This is likely due to the spatial averaging over the model grid cell and the relatively low simulated global burial rate of opal as compared to available estimates (Table 1).

+Anderson et al. (2009) suggest, based on the positive correlation between 231 Pa/ 230 Th and opal flux in their records, that the deglacial maximum in opal flux reflects past changes in opal production and Si supply rather than variable opal preservation.
+In our model however, a relatively modest increase in global silica export of 30 % enhances the net flux to the sediments in a highly non-linear way as pore water concentrations of silicic acid and thus the preservation of opal in the sediments greatly increases under the enhanced rain of silica particles (Archer et al., 2000a; Ridgwell et al., 2002).
+The majority of the simulated change in opal sedimentation flux thus reflects increased preservation rather than increased opal production as suggested by Anderson et al. (2009).

+Why does the reconstructed opal sedimentation flux relax towards glacial conditions over the course of the Holocene, whereas atmospheric CO_2 and, presumably, Southern Ocean upwelling remains at high interglacial values?
 From a continued large Southern Ocean upwelling, one might expect a continued silica supply to the surface ocean, and a sustained high export and sedimentation rate.
 In our simulation, increased opal burial drives a loss of whole-ocean silica.
 As a result, the simulated export of opal and its sedimentation rate relax towards initial conditions to balance riverine input with the burial flux of silica.